This post is also available in: German

 - Cenote Azul is an open cenote.
 Unlike many popular cenotes in the Yucatan Peninsula, it is not enclosed in caves.
 Their caves collapsed a long time ago, exposing it to the skies above and making it extremely accessible.

-- Cenote Azul is particularly popular with families.
+- The Cenote is particularly popular with families.
 Its pools are conducive to safe swimming and casual platform jumping.

 - Cenote Azul Tulum is near two more cenotes namely Cenote El Jardin Del Eden and Cenote Cristalino, so a day trip to see all of these cenotes is possible.

-- You will feel as if you are having a foot spa as the small fishes in Cenote Azul suck on your feet!
+- You will feel as if you are having a foot spa as the small fishes in the water suck on your feet!

 How to get to Cenote Azul Tulum